sksunkai0505/KaiSun0505.github.io/research.md

 least 82% of scheduling burdens on departmental leaders.

-**Development and Application of Smart PLM systems**, at SU and collaborated with two local companies, i.e., Filtertech, Inc. and UsPLM, Inc.;
+**Development and Application of Data Analytics Functionalities for Smart PLM systems**, at SU and collaborated with two local companies, i.e., Filtertech, Inc. and UsPLM, Inc.;
 - Developed a noval algorithm framework for solving the maximum weighted independent set problem, exact and improved estimation algorithms were created using the framework
 - Developed a noval graph-based formulation for process planning and scheduling problems and its solution methods